Skip to main content

 Below are our three favourite activities in Verbier but there are plenty more to choose from.
 Check out the selection of things to do below for some holiday inspiration – you'll see that there are plenty of alternatives to skiing and snowboarding in Verbier.

-1. Winter sports, skiing & snowboarding: Skiing and snowboarding are probably the most popular activities in the the 4 Valleys.
-But we're not talking about lift-assisted, downhill skiing and snowboarding only – there's a whole host of activities that involve boards strapped onto your feet including ski touring and split boarding, cross-country skiing or telemarking.
-But there's much more than just skiing and snowboarding in Verbier in the winter.
-The the 4 Valleys mountains are the perfect setting to go snowshoeing and husky-dog sledging.
+Skiing and snowboarding are probably the most popular activities in the four valleys.
+But we're not talking about lift-assisted, downhill skiing and snowboarding only – there's a whole host of activities that involve boards strapped onto your feet including ski touring and split boarding, cross-country skiing and télémarking.
+The four valleys mountains are the perfect setting to go snowshoeing and husky dog sledging.

-2. Mountain biking: Many people would argue that it's actually mountain biking that's the number one activity in Verbier.
-The the 4 Valleys trails and bike parks attract hundreds of enduro and downhill biking aficionados every summer to trails that meander through lush forests to reach stunning mountaintops with breathtaking views.
-An experience not to be missed!
+Many people would argue that it's actually mountain biking that's the number one activity in Verbier.
+The four valleys' trails and bike parks attract hundreds of enduro and downhill biking aficionados every summer.
+It's no wonder, with trails meandering through lush forests to reach stunning mountaintops with breathtaking views.

-3. Walking, hiking & running: In the summer, the the 4 Valleys pistes turn into meadows and deep-forested trails to explore on foot.
-From easy valley strolls to gruelling trail running climbs, everyone can explore the Verbier valley's beautiful sunny landscapes.
+In summer the pistes turn into meadows and deep-forested trails to explore on foot.
+From easy valley strolls to gruelling trail running ascents and descents, everyone can explore the Verbier valley's beautiful sunny landscapes.

 climbing wall in verbier